EVTOL: History

+On 19 April 2024, U.S. aircraft manufacturer Boeing announced plans to enter the eVTOL business in Asia by 2030, anticipating demand for fast short-distance travel that the vehicles could provide in the region's traffic-choked cities.
+The company is developing electric vertical take-off and landing craft, which will incorporate autonomous technology, at subsidiary Wisk Aero.

 Agility Prime

 Four American companies have military airworthiness contracts through the US military's Agility Prime program: Joby Aviation, Beta Technologies, Lift Aircraft, and most recently Kitty Hawk, whose Heaviside aircraft was accepted in July 2021.

 SPACs

 Archer, Joby, Lilium, and Vertical joined special-purpose acquisition companies (SPAC) to go public.
 The first was Archer Aviation, who simultaneously announced a $1,000,000,000 order of 200+ aircraft from United Airlines in February 2021.
 Archer was also the first to publicly reveal its Maker aircraft in-person that year.

 Orders

+Archer Aviation announced on November 7, 2024 that Japan Airlines and Sumitomo Group's joint venture company, Soracle, have reached agreement on an intended purchase of up to $500m of electric aircraft from Archer Aviation.
+Taking their total indicative order book value to over US$6 billion.

 Vertical Aerospace announced pre-orders for 1,000 eVTOLs in June 2021, including from American Airlines, Virgin Atlantic and aircraft lessor, Avalon Holdings.

-As of January 2022, Embraer Eve Air Mobility signed contracts with seventeen companies for 1,735 orders of EVE eVTOLs, valued at US$ 5 billion.
+As of March 2024, Embraer had signed contracts with twenty-eight companies for 2,850 orders of eVTOLs, valued at US$8 billion from 30 customers in 13 countries.